Oylneechan/ZombieSharp/README.md

 # ZombieSharp
+<b>This project is linux focusing as Windows has a lot issues with Virtual Functions.
+However, if Windows issue is solved, the plugin will mostly work fine.</b>

 Zombie-Sharp is a Zombie Mode plugin for CS2 referencing the features and functions from the previous SourcePawn Zombie:Reloaded plugin.
 You can say this is the Zombie:Reloaded remake but in C#.
 Here is the list of features.

 ### Feature of Zombie-Sharp